Income Tax Calculator FY 2023-24

 Old Tax Regime – The basic exemption limit is Rs 2.5 lakhs for an individual, Rs 3 lakh for a senior citizen and Rs 5 lakhs for a super senior citizen.

-New Tax Regime – The basic exemption limit is Rs 2.5 lakhs for an individual, a senior citizen and a super senior citizen.
+New Tax Regime – The basic exemption limit is Rs 3 lakhs for an individual, Rs 2.5 lakhs for a senior citizen and a super senior citizen.

 It is mandatory for everyone to file an income tax return.
-However, a taxpayer whose net taxable income is less than the minimum tax slab, i.e., INR 2.5 lakh is exempted from mandatory tax filing.
+However, a taxpayer whose net taxable income is less than the minimum tax slab, i.e., INR 2.5 lakh is exempted from mandatory tax filing as per old regime.

 It is mandatory for a taxpayer who wants to claim tax refunds of TDS deducted to file income tax returns.
-Even though tax filing isn’t mandatory for some isndividuals, it has some benefits.
+Even though tax filing isn’t mandatory for some individuals, it has some benefits.

 Claim Tax refunds: For any TDS that has been deducted can be claimed only by tax filing.